Ricky Jay: Lectures and exhibitions

 Jay also lectured at Harvard University, USC, the Grolier Club, the Hammer Museum, Getty Center, and Town Hall Theatre in New York City.
 In 1999 he guest-curated an exhibit at the Harvard Theater Collection entitled "The Imagery of Illusion: Nineteenth Century Magic and Deception."

 Exhibitions of material from his collections have been mounted at the Hammer Museum, the Yerba Buena Center for the Arts, University of California, Davis, the Christine Burgin Gallery, the Museum of Jurassic Technology, and UCLA's Clark Library.
 He loaned material to the Getty Center for their exhibit "Devices of Wonder" the Skirball Museum, the Huntington Library, the Whitney Museum of Art, and the Metropolitan Museum of Art for an exhibit entitled "Wordplay: Matthias Buchinger's Drawings From the Collection of Ricky Jay" in 2016.

 Documentary film

-Jay is the subject of the feature documentary Deceptive Practice: The Mysteries and Mentors of Ricky Jay.
+Jay is the subject of the feature documentary Deceptive Practice: The Mysteries and Mentors of Ricky Jay, and of a 1995 BBC2 documentary titled Hustlers, Hoaxsters, Pranksters, Jokesters, and Ricky Jay.

 Death

-Jay died on November 24, 2018 at age 72.
-His attorney Stan Coleman confirmed his death; further details were not immediately released.
+Jay died on November 24, 2018, at age 72.
+His attorney Stan Coleman confirmed his death but further details were not immediately released.
 Later press coverage reported that Jay died of natural causes.